Polluter pays principle: Australia

 The state of New South Wales in Australia has included the polluter pay principle with the other principles of ecologically sustainable development in the objectives of the Environment Protection Authority.

+Canada

+The Canadian Energy Regulator mandates that oil companies must pay for any environmental impacts from a spill.
+This mandate requires oil companies to pay for damages, regardless of whether or not the spill is their fault.

 European Union

 The polluter pays principle is set out in the Treaty on the Functioning of the European Union and Directive 2004/35/EC of the European Parliament and of the Council of 21 April 2004 on environmental liability with regard to the prevention and remedying of environmental damage is based on this principle.
 The directive entered into force on 30 April 2004; member states were allowed three years to transpose the directive into their domestic law and by July 2010 all member states had completed this.

 France

 In France, the Charter for the Environment contains a formulation of the polluter pays principle (article 4):

 Ghana

 In Ghana, the polluter pays principle was adopted in 2011.

 Sweden

 The polluter pays principle is also known as extended producer responsibility (EPR).
 This is a concept that was probably first described by Thomas Lindhqvist for the Swedish government in 1990.
 EPR seeks to shift the responsibility of dealing with waste from governments (and thus, taxpayers and society at large) to the entities producing it.
 In effect, it internalised the cost of waste disposal into the cost of the product, theoretically meaning that the producers will improve the waste profile of their products, thus decreasing waste and increasing possibilities for reuse and recycling.

 The Organisation for Economic Co-operation and Development defines extended producer responsibility as: a concept where manufacturers and importers of products should bear a significant degree of responsibility for the environmental impacts of their products throughout the product life-cycle, including upstream impacts inherent in the selection of materials for the products, impacts from manufacturers’ production process itself, and downstream impacts from the use and disposal of the products.
 Producers accept their responsibility when designing their products to minimise life-cycle environmental impacts, and when accepting legal, physical or socio-economic responsibility for environmental impacts that cannot be eliminated by design.